 Papadopoulos was well after that.

-So but you know, the New York Times doesn't know that.
+But, you know, the New York Times doesn't know that.

-So in other words, that in other words, they're lying.
+So in other words, they're lying.

-They were just they were gullible because the FBI trying to cover up the role of the dossier, fed them this false story about Papadopoulos.
+They were just, they were gullible because the FBI, trying to cover up the role of the dossier, fed them this false story about Papadopoulos.

-So what give us the timeline then?
+So give us the timeline then.

 What are you saying?

-Well, if you go back and you read Glenn Simpson's uh testimony that was essentially leaked by Diane Feinstein, um, and you dig deep into it, he says that in early uh July, after uh Steele had written the first memo of his dossier,
+Well, if you go back and you read Glenn Simpson's testimony that was essentially leaked by Dianne Feinstein, and you dig deep into it, he says that in early July,

-he met with the FBI because according to Simpson, Steele was so upset that Trump and Putin were colluding to win the election uh that he felt he had to tell the FBI.
+after Steele had written the first memo of his dossier, he met with the FBI because according to Simpson, Steele was so upset that Trump and Putin were colluding to win the election that he felt he had to tell the FBI.

 Unbelievable.